 Schools are required to record student absences under the Education Act 1990 (Amended 2009).
 The school must receive notification by a parent or caregiver of any whole day absence.
 This can be done via Compass School Management System on the day of the absence.
 In the event that notification is not supplied the absence will be recorded as Unjustified/Unexplained.
-In the event of a student being absent from school for any extended period more than 1 day for leave, illness or otherwise, please also provide details regarding leave to the school office via email info@sjbdow.catholic.edu.au, this email will be then be forwarded to the teacher/principal for their information.

 The School Office records partial absences when a child enters school late or leaves school early and parents are not required to enter these via Compass.